 He received an honorary degree from Howard University in 1952; another from Tuskegee in 1957; and won the NAACP Springarn Medal in 1953.
 He even appeared on the TV show This Is Your Life in 1953.

 Paul R. William’s design repertoire spans everything from Georgian, colonial and Spanish Colonial style thanks to his widely varied clientele.
-In addition to the modernist residential estates William’s designed like the Ball and Sintara residences, some of William’s most famous modernist works include the Franz Hall at UCLA, the Guardian Angel Cathedral and the Hotel La Concha in Las Vegas and the St. Jude Childrens Hospital in Memphis TN.
+In addition to the modernist residential estates Williams designed like the Ball and Sinatra residences, some of William’s most famous modernist works include the Franz Hall at UCLA, the Guardian Angel Cathedral and the Hotel La Concha in Las Vegas and the St. Jude Children’s Hospital in Memphis TN.

-To learn more about Paul R. Williams including his published works, be on the lookout for a feature in the Winter 2020 issue of Atomic Ranch magazine!
+To learn more about Paul R. Williams including his published works, find a feature in this previous issue of Atomic Ranch magazine!